howaskew/Explore-OpenActive-data-with-R-code/README.md

 5. the latest version of each opportunity has the most up to date information
 6. opportunities have a state of either 'updated' or 'deleted'

-Looking again at the feed we returned earlier, There is an field called 'next' that lists the url of the next page in the feed.
+Looking again at the feed we returned earlier, there is a field called 'next' that lists the URL of the next page in the feed.
-This is a URL with same base or stem in the url with added parameters: afterTimestamp and afterId.
+This is a URL with same base or stem but with added parameters: afterTimestamp and afterId.
 This tells a data consumer where to pickup reading the feed.
 If the next page is empty, then we have no new items to consider - we are at the end of the feed.
 But if new items are found, we need a way to store them alongside the original data.
-This allows us to minimise the burden on publisher's systems and to do the processing required for RPDE points 4, 5 and 6 above.
+This allows us to minimise the burden on publishers systems and to do the processing required for RPDE points 4, 5 and 6 above.

 Here's one approach:
 - Create a folder to store the combined datasets